 The fries are seasoned perfectly and they do not contain any ingredients you could not have if living the Paleo lifestyle.
 They are so delicious you won't be able to stop eating them!
 You'll want to me them every day.

-This makes perfect Paleo sweet potato fries because the light arrowroot starch coating on them makes them hold the seasoning and helps keep them from burning.
-Before I started making Paleo sweet potato fries like this, I would always burn half my fries.
-But I love how just adding a simple coating gives them a crunchy/chewy texture that is addicting!
+This makes perfect fries because the light arrowroot starch coating on them makes them hold the seasoning and helps keep them from burning.
+Before I started making sweet potato fries like this, I would always burn half my fries.
+But I love how just adding a simple coating gives them a crunchy/chewy texture that is crave-worthy!

 The biggest tip I can give you to make these fries is to not overcook them.
 I can't tell you how incredibly fast they go from not done to burnt.
 So the second you see any sign of dark brown/burning on the edges, get them out of the oven.
 They will actually crisp up a bit when they cool down.
 Although, I love the chewy texture of these sweet potato fries and don't feel like they need to be crisp.

 They are great by themselves or with a sauce!
 So we hope that you try our recipe and let us know what you think about it!

 Some people say that sweet potatoes have too many carbs and starch and you shouldn't eat them.
 Other people say that they can be eaten in moderation.
 You shouldn't eat regular potatoes because they have way more carbs than sweet potatoes.
 It's up to you whether you include sweet potatoes in your Paleo diet.
 I know many many people who do eat them.
 It just depends on how strict you want to follow the Paleo diet.Print

 - Total Time: 45 minutes

 - Yield: 6 1x